CSS glossary entries for ‘B’

 background

-See ‘background positioning area’.
+- See ‘background positioning area’.

-Background positioning area
+- Background positioning area

-In CSS, the background positioning area is part of a 'layout box's ‘box model’ that background images are positioned with.
+- In CSS, the background positioning area is part of a 'layout box's ‘box model’ that background images are positioned with.
 The background positioning area is either the layout box's ‘padding-box’, ‘border-box’ or ‘content-box’.

-Background properties
+- Background properties

-Background properties are all the CSS properties which style the backgrounds of CSS ‘layout boxes’.
+- Background properties are all the CSS properties which style the backgrounds of CSS ‘layout boxes’.
 They include: ‘background-attachment’, ‘background-blend-mode’, ‘background-clip’, ‘background-color’, ‘background-image’, ‘background-origin’, ‘background-position’, ‘background-repeat’, ‘background-size’, ‘background’.

 background-clip

-The background-clip property is a CSS property which determines whether an element's background extends underneath its border.
+property is a CSS property which determines whether an element's background extends underneath its border.
 It applies equally to background images and background colours.
-If no background is set, this background-clip only has a visual effect when the border itself has transparent or semitransparent regions set by ‘border-style’ or ‘border-image’.
+If no background is set, thisbackground-clip

 background-color

-The background-color property is a CSS property which specifies ...background-color is a CSS property that sets the colour on the background of a CSS ‘layout box’.
+is a CSS property that sets the colour on the background of a CSS ‘layout box’. - background-image

 background-image